For the latest edition of In the Lead, we sat down for a conversation between Natosha Reid Rice and Dr. Bernice King.

 BAK: Yes, exactly.
 That is why it becomes a way of life and not merely a tactic.
 It is about you being able to maintain a certain heart, spirit and attitude, and you being nonviolent.
 It is not allowing them to pull you into their shoes.
 With nonviolence, you have to guard against becoming your adversary.

 What I see happening today in America is not just on the Republican side, it is on the Democratic side too.
 We all have to look at our heart and ask if we are truly leading a nonviolent life.
 It is a very difficult battle.
 It is time to step up our own sense of humanity and our own sense of decency and compassion.
 It is not compassion if it’s just for people who are nice to you.
 It is about loving your enemies, blessing those who curse you, and doing good to those who hate you.

-I know in your service, we try our best to highlight and celebrate the full legacy of your mother and your father, but oftentimes people commemorate an ideal.
-Can you tell us about your father, the person he really was, and not what everyone creates him to be so they can be comfortable with him.
-Tell us about your father as a truth teller and one whose stance on issues of injustice may make others uncomfortable.
+Oftentimes we commemorate an ideal though, not the full person.
+Can you tell us about your father, the person he really was, not what everyone has created him to be so they could be comfortable with him.
+Your father as a truth teller.
+He was very strong on issues of injustice and that may make others uncomfortable.

 BAK: He was extremely strong.

 First of all, true love is not passive and it is not dismissive of wrongdoing and injustice.
 In fact, most people who have a deep love for humanity and for goodness, also have a tendency to speak very powerfully concerning injustice and what is wrong.
 And, I think that is who my father was given his own personal experience with discrimination.